openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

-   The |LANG| language supports the *component programming approach* which presumes that software is designed and implemented as a composition of modules or packages.
-A package in |LANG| is a standalone, independently compiled unit that combines various programming resources (types, classes, functions and so on).
-A package can communicate with other packages by exporting all or some of its resources to, or importing from other packages.
-This feature provides a high level of software development process and software maintainability, supports flexible module reuse and efficient version control.
+   The |LANG| language supports the *component programming approach* which presumes that software is designed and implemented as a composition of compilation units.
+A compilation unit in |LANG| is a standalone, independently compiled package or module that combines various programming resources (types, classes, functions and so on).
+Package may combine several modules into one logically consistent compilation unit.
+A module or package communicate with other compilation units by exporting all or some of its resources to, or importing from other units.
+This feature provides a high quality software development process and software maintainability, supports flexible software reuse and efficient version control.

 .. index::
    modularity